HMS Gibraltar (1711): Commissioned service

-Rebuild at Deptford 1725 - 1727
+Rebuild at Deptford 1725–1727

 She was dismantled at Deptford in preparation for rebuilding as a 374 tom 20-gun sixth rate.
 Her rebuild commenced in January 1725 with her launching on 8 August 1727.
 The dimensions after rebuild were gundeck 106 ft 0 in with a keel length of 87 ft 9 in for tonnage calculation.
 The breadth would be 28 ft 4 in with a depth of hold of 9 ft 2 in.
 The tonnage calculation would be 37466/94 tons.
 The gun armament as established in 1713 would be twenty 6-pounder 19 hundredweight (cwt) guns mounted on wooden trucks.
 She was completed for sea on 2 September 1727 at a cost of £6,723.16.4d.

-Commissioned Service after Rebuild
+Commissioned service after rebuild

 She was commissioned in 1728 under the command of Captain John Byng, RN In July 1728 she was under the command of Captain John Stanley, RN for Wager's Fleet in the straits, then moved to the Mediterranean.
 In 1752 Captain Henry Medley was in command for secret service in 1732 then to Maryland in 1733 and then to the Barbary Coast in 1734.
 She underwent a middling repair and refitted at Sheerness for £1,181.10.4d from March to May 1735.
 After completion, she was commissioned under Captain John Durell, RN for service in the English Channel.
-In 1736, Captain Richard Norris took cammand for Tagus and then to the Mediterranean.
-Upon her return she underwent a middling repair at Portsmouth for £4,296.5.5d from May thru October 1740.
-She recommissioned in July 1740 under Captain Purvis, RN.
-Captain George Cokburne, RN took command in June 1741 and was off Oporto, followed by Captain Thorp Fowke, RN in May 1742 for the North Sea and Captain Philip Durell, RN took command in 1743.
-She was to have ben fitted for service in the West Indies but this was cancelled.
+In 1736, Captain Richard Norris took command for Tagus and then to the Mediterranean.
+Upon her return, she underwent a middling repair at Portsmouth for £4,296.5.5d from May through October 1740.
+She was recommissioned in July 1740 under Captain Purvis, RN.
+Captain George Cokburne, RN took command in June 1741 and was off Oporto, followed by Captain Thorp Fowke, RN in May 1742 for the North Sea, and Captain Philip Durell, RN took command in 1743.
+She was to have been fitted for service in the West Indies but this was cancelled.
 She underwent a small repair at Sheerness costing £2,371.1.5d between December 1743 and January 1744.
-Captain Richard Chadwick, RN took command in January 1744 for service in the North sea followed by Captain Coningsby Norbury, RN in November 1744 and Captain John Barker in September 1745.
+Captain Richard Chadwick, RN took command in January 1744 for service in the North Sea followed by Captain Coningsby Norbury, RN in November 1744 and Captain John Barker in September 1745.
 November 1746 she was in the Thames approaches under Captain Frederick Hyde, RN.
 Between October 1747 and February 1748 she underwent a middling repair at Sheerness for £2,167.18.8d.
 She was paid off in July 1748 and underwent a survey on 13 December 1748.